Ozzie Albies Player Props: Braves vs. Angels

-Ozzie Albies, with a slugging percentage of .359 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves versus the Los Angeles Angels, with Griffin Canning on the mound, July 31 at 7:20 PM ET.
+The Atlanta Braves, including Ozzie Albies (.184 batting average in his past 10 games), take on starter Patrick Sandoval and the Los Angeles Angels at Truist Park, Tuesday at 7:20 PM ET.

-In his previous game, he went 1-for-4 with a double against the Brewers.
+In his last game he had a hitless performance (0-for-3) against the Angels.

 Ozzie Albies Game Info & Props vs. the Angels